ballardtj/ballardtj.github.io/_pages/research.md

 fatigue trajectories among shift workers in safety critical environments, and how the number of hours people work shapes their mental health over time.
 See below for some key papers:

-Ballard, T., Yeo, G., Loft, S., Vancouver, J. B., & Neal, A. (2016).
+<span style="font-size: 0.8em;">Ballard, T., Yeo, G., Loft, S., Vancouver, J. B., & Neal, A. (2016).
 An integrative formal model of motivation and decision making:
 The MGPM*. _Journal of Applied Psychology, 101_(9), 1240-1265. [doi](https://psycnet.apa.org/buy/2016-28692-001)

 Neal, A., Ballard, T., & Vancouver, J. B. (2017).
 Dynamic self-regulation and multiple-goal pursuit. _Annual Review of Organizational Psychology and Organizational Behavior, 4_(1),